Website icon Xpert.Digital

 Innovative ship designs for critical water levels

 In addition to optimized design, alternative propulsion technologies are also being used.
-Modern ships are being equipped with diesel-electric drives, batteries, and fuel cells, which can reduce fuel consumption by up to 80 percent.
+Modern ships are equipped with diesel-electric drives, batteries, and fuel cells, which can reduce fuel consumption by up to 80 percent.
 These technologies not only improve the environmental footprint but also increase operational efficiency.

 Strategic expansion plans and long-term perspectives

-Danube development as a European priority project
+Danube expansion as a European priority project

 EU funding for dual-use infrastructure